ryanhall07/builder/README.md

 ------
 * Follow the Install instructions for the latest release .jar file.
 * Intellij seems to be buggy and will report the plugin can be upgraded.
 Just ignore.
 The version should be correct on the right pane.
+* If something goes wrong, you can always uninstall the plugin and install the latest version.

 Use
 -------